Snakebite: Society and culture

 According to tradition, Cleopatra VII famously committed suicide by snakebite to her left breast, as depicted in this 1911 painting by Hungarian artist Gyula Benczúr.

 Snakes were both revered and worshipped and feared by early civilizations.
-The ancient Egyptians recorded prescribed treatments for snakebites as early as the Thirteenth Dynasty in the Brooklyn Papyrus, which includes at least seven venomous species common to the region today, such as the horned vipers.
+The ancient Egyptians recorded prescribed treatments for snakebites as early as the Thirteenth Dynasty in the Brooklyn Medical Papyrus, which includes at least seven venomous species common to the region today, such as the horned vipers.
 In Judaism, the Nehushtan was a pole with a snake made of copper fixed upon it.
 The object was regarded as a divinely empowered instrument of God that could bring healing to Jews bitten by venomous snakes while they were wandering in the desert after their exodus from Egypt.
 Healing was said to occur by merely looking at the object as it was held up by Moses.

 Historically, snakebites were seen as a means of execution in some cultures.
 Reportedly, in Southern Han during China's Five Dynasties and Ten Kingdoms period and in India a form of capital punishment was to throw people into snake pits, leaving people to die from multiple venomous bites.
 According to popular belief, the Egyptian queen Cleopatra VII committed suicide by letting herself be bitten by an asp—likely an Egyptian cobra—after hearing of Mark Antony's death, while some contemporary ancient authors rather assumed a direct application of poison.

 Snakebite as a surreptitious form of murder has been featured in stories such as Sir Arthur Conan Doyle's The Adventure of the Speckled Band, but actual occurrences are virtually unheard of, with only a few documented cases.
 It has been suggested that Boris III of Bulgaria, who was allied to Nazi Germany during World War II, may have been killed with snake venom, although there is no definitive evidence.
 At least one attempted suicide by snakebite has been documented in medical literature involving a puff adder bite to the hand.

 In Jainism, the goddess Padmāvatī has been associated with curing snakebites.

+Since 2018, International Snakebite Awareness Day has been observed on the 19th of September by the World Health Organization (WHO) and public global health coalitions.
+The purpose of the observance is to raise awareness of snakebite prevention, treatment and its impact as a global public health issue, particularly in tropical and subtropical regions.